Everything You Need to Know About Ponies and Their Care

 Coats are easily brushed and tails are not as thick

-it is also arguable that ponies are much easier to train and many breeds possesses a calmer temperament compared to horses.
-Some believe that ponies are more intelligent but that has yet to be proven.
+It is also arguable that ponies are much easier to train, and many breeds possess a calmer temperament compared to horses.
+Some believe that ponies are more intelligent, but that has yet to be proven.
 The thing about ponies is that they are little and cute and children just love to go on pony rides.
 They feel much more comfortable on a pony than a horse.
 Many families across America and Europe own ponies.
 If you plan on having a pony as a pet, here are a few pointers.

 Do ponies like to run?